zapier/visual-builder/docs/_docs/apikey.md

 - Any input field from your authentication form
 - Output fields from your app's authentication test API call

+Fields can be referenced using double curly braces.
+For example, a `username` field would look like {% raw %}`{{username}}`{% endraw %}.

 Do not use the API Key in the connection label, since the label appears in plain text on Zapier.
-Yse identifiable, but non-sensitive, information.
+Use identifiable, but non-sensitive, information.
 Learn more in our [Connection Label documentation](https://platform.zapier.com/docs/auth#label).

 When you're finished, click _Save & Continue_ to save your authentication settings.